 - 1. 2 to 3 working days prior to scheduling the patient's final appointment, the Patient Service Specialist (PSS) must be notified.
-The Coordinator will audit the patient's account and treatment history and designate it for clearance if the unpaid balance is zero.
-If there is an amount owed, the Coordinator/scheduler will research the account to determine the reason for the balance.
-Items correctable by Business Services, such as data entry errors, will be corrected through the CPT staff.
+The coordinator will audit the patient's account and treatment history and designate it for clearance if the unpaid balance is zero.
+If there is an amount owed, the coordinator/scheduler will research the account to determine the reason for the balance.
+Items correctable by Business Services, such as data entry errors, will be corrected through the PSS staff.
 NOTE: Any unpaid balances owed by the patient must be resolved by the student in coordination with the patient.
 No comprehensive care patient with an unpaid balance can be electronically unassigned from a student's patient family. - 2.
-Review the patient's treatment plan and EHR record for completeness with the Clinic Mentor - 3.
-Include the procedure code for "Patient Care Completion Exam (PCCE) in the "treatment completed" area of the EHR for the patient's final case completion visit.
+Review the patient's treatment plan and EHR record for completeness with the Clinic Mentor - Include the procedure code for "Patient Care Completion Exam (PCCE) in the "treatment completed" area of the EHR for the patient's final case completion visit.
 This code, once entered into the EHR, serves as an electronic identifier that the treatment plan is complete. - 4.
-Complete the Post Treatment Evaluation Form in the EHR.
-The faculty member that was not the primary supervisor for the treatment plan will review and approve the form. - 5.
-At graduation, if all above steps are satisfied, the PSS will remove the patient from the student's family in the EHR.
+Pending graduation, if all above steps are satisfied, the PSS will remove the patient from the student's family in the EHR.
 The Clinic Mentor will transfer the patient to either a continuing dental student or the WLHSDM Recall pool, or inactivate the patient.